-Instructor: Dr. Alan A. Brandyberry Class Times: Web-based Asynchronous Course Office Hours: Since the class is Internet-based, the 'office-hours' will be also.
-All inquiries should begin with an email and if I cannot fully respond to your question(s) or issue(s) through that method we will schedule a phone conversation or an office appointment (for those in the Kent area in the summer).
+Instructor: Dr. Alan A. Brandyberry

+Class Times: Asynchronous Web-based Course

+Office Hours: Since the class is Internet-based, the 'office-hours' will be also.
+All inquiries should begin with an email (put 64042 in subject line) and if I cannot fully respond to your question(s) or issue(s) through that method we will schedule a phone conversation or an office appointment (for those in the Kent area in the summer).

 Office: Business Building A425 (Kent Campus) - I will be there only sporadically over the summer but appointments can be made.

+Phone: 330-672-1146 (email is strongly preferred and will result in quicker response)

+Email: abrandyb@kent.edu (preferred contact method - please put 64042 somewhere in subject line)

+Web Sites: Course: http://vista8.kent.edu/

+Description:

-Phone: 330-672-1146 (email is strongly preferred and will result in quicker response) Email: abrandyb@kent.edu (preferred contact method - please put 64042 somewhere in subject line) Web Sites: Course: http://vista8.kent.edu/ Catalog Description: Theory, development, application and management of information systems and their impact on people and organizations; emphasis on strategy, ethics and competitive advantage of modern technology.
-Prerequisite: Basic computer proficiency.
+Theory, development, application and management of information Catalog systems and their impact on people and organizations; emphasis on strategy, ethics and competitive advantage of modern technology.

+Basic computer proficiency.
 Graduate standing.
+Prerequisite:

-Required Texts: Laudon & Laudon, Management Information Systems , 11/E, Prentice Hall © 2010.
-ISBN-10: 013607846X, ISBN-13: 9780136078463 There are several texts by Laudon & Laudon - make sure the ISBN matches!
-Course Objectives: This course focuses on the fundamentals underlying the design, implementation, control, evaluation and strategic use of modern, computer-based information systems for business data processing, office automation, information reporting, decision-making, and electronic commerce.
+Laudon & Laudon, Management Information Systems, 11/E, Prentice Required Texts:

+Hall © 2010.
+ISBN-10: 013607846X, ISBN-13: 9780136078463

+There are several texts by Laudon & Laudon - make sure the ISBN matches!

+Course This course focuses on the fundamentals underlying the design, Objectives:

+implementation, control, evaluation and strategic use of modern, computer-based information systems for business data processing, office automation, information reporting, decision-making, and electronic commerce.
 The major emphasis will be on the managerial and strategic aspects of information technology.